HomantoFeng/Feng_Portfolio/README.md

 1. Handling Missing Values:
    * Replaced NA values in columns with NULL to align with SQL's handling of missing data.
 2. Cleaning Text Data:
-   * Removed any quotes (e.g., William ""Bill"" Abbott Jr. in the Name column) from columns to ensure smooth data ingestion.
+   * Removed any quotes (e.g., William ""Bill"" Abbott Jr. in the Name column) from columns to ensure smooth data ingestion into SQL tools like MySQL Workbench.

 ## Data Analysis with SQL: Answering Key Questions